Anthony Watson (basketball)

 Anthony Scott Watson (born September 25, 1964) is an American former professional basketball player.
 He played college basketball for the San Diego State Aztecs.
 He led the Western Athletic Conference (WAC) in scoring in 1986, when he was named the WAC Player of the Year.
 Watson was named twice to both the All-WAC first team as well the All-WAC tournament Team.
 He finished his Aztec career with the school record for most points scored in a game (54), and left with the second-most career points (1,735) in school history.

-Watson was drafted by the Denver Nuggets of the National Basketball Association (NBA) in the fourth round of the 1986 NBA Draft with the 87th overall pick.
+Watson was drafted by the Denver Nuggets of the National Basketball Association (NBA) in the fourth round of the 1986 NBA draft with the 87th overall pick.
 He did not make the team, but went on to play professionally in the Continental Basketball Association (CBA) as well as for Athletes in Action.

 Early life

 Watson was born in Chicago to Shirley Watson and Edward Johnson.
 He developed close relationships with his parents, who never married.
-Watson grew up for 12 years in Chicago, raised mostly by his grandmother, Oaral May Watson.
+Watson grew up for 12 years in Chicago, raised mostly by his grandmother, Ora Mae Watson.
 She became one of the biggest influences in his life.
 Watson began playing basketball in Chicago, but his best memories of the city were of jumping on trains running 5 to 10 mi/h from tracks blocks away from his home, and riding on the outside of the train to a swimming pool a few miles away.
 In the eighth grade, Watson moved to Detroit with his mother and her new husband, a Baptist minister, with whom Watson also developed a good relationship.

 Watson played basketball at Cooley High School in Detroit.
 As a senior, he averaged 31 points, 10 rebounds, and 8 assists—earning all-state honors.
 Most outside observers anticipated that he would play college basketball nearby at Michigan, joining Cooley teammate Roy Tarpley.
 However, Watson wanted to play immediately, and instead chose to move 2000 mi west to play at San Diego State University (SDSU).